wavelet-space/vault/source/memoirs/other/trading.md

 - What is a future contract?
   Futures contracts expire;

+- When an HFT system makes money, some other person or system is loosing money i.e. it is a zero-sum game.

 ### What is algorithmic trading (AT)?

 ### What technology is used for AT?